Digital-Preservation-Finland/siptools-workshop-2019/exercises/exercise-7-scripts-and-integration.rst

 3 - Do you have a system that administrates the contents and the metadata that could integrate the tool for automated SIP creation?

 4 - If you do not have a system, how would you run the scripts?
-What kind of automated scripts do you require?
+What kind of automated scripts do you need?
 Can the example script in this repository be modified for your needs?

 5 - How do you manage the SIPs?
 Where and how do you keep track of what has been ingested into the digital preservation system and when?